 Heated socks – also refer to battery heated socks, these socks are especially great for those who love backcountry because they are really good at keeping your feet warm, well, for sure they are more expensive too… normally they come with either rechargeable battery system or just simply using AAA or AA batteries.
 Most of the heated socks come with different heat settings from low to high.
 Depending on your settings, the battery life is around 2 – 20 hours.

-The Best Snowboard Socks: Our Top Picks in 2018
+Best Snowboard Socks in 2020: Our Top Picks

 A pair of really nice battery heated socks that can keep your foot warm perfectly.
 At the same time, they are made by moisture wicking materials so to keep your foot dry.
 With prone to tearing paddings can extend the life of the socks, easy to wash because they are machine-washable.